A Primer on Zadoff Chu Sequences: Examples

 Needless to say, this sequence has the same cyclic autocorrelation property as for $q=1$.
 Although not very obviously so, the normalized shifted cross correlation of $s_1[n]$ and $s_4[n]$ can readily be computed to indeed be $1/\sqrt{5} = 0.4472$ for all possible such shifts.

-\textbf{Example 2: Length 12 ZC Sequences}.
-Because LTE and 5G NR resource blocks are based upon 12 subcarriers, length 12 ZC sequences are commonly used in these standards, particularly for uplink control channels and uplink demodulation reference symbols as described in more detail in Sect. \ref{sec:standards}.
+\textbf{Example 2: Length 12 ZC-like Sequences}.
+Because LTE and 5G NR resource blocks are based upon 12 subcarriers, length 12 ZC-like sequences are commonly used in these standards, particularly for uplink control channels and uplink demodulation reference symbols as described in more detail in Sect. \ref{sec:standards}.
 These $\Nsf = 12$ sequences are created via cyclic extension of a $\Nzc = 11$ ZC sequence.

 The unshifted $q=1$ and $q=4$ such length 12 sequences are given below, focusing on the relative phase shifts